grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 The Grafana Tempo Helm chart allows you to configure, install, and upgrade Grafana Tempo within a Kubernetes cluster.
 Using this procedure, you will:

 - Create a custom namespace within your Kubernetes cluster
-- Install Helm and the grafana helm-charts repository
+- Install Helm and the Grafana `helm-charts` repository
 - Configure a storage option for traces
 - Install Tempo using Helm

 To learn more about Helm, read the [Helm documentation](https://helm.sh/).

-If you are using Helm to install Grafana Enterprise Traces (GET), then you will also need to ensure that you:
+If you are using Helm to install Grafana Enterprise Traces (GET), then you also need to:

 - Install the GET license
-- Create an additional storage bucket for the admin resources
+- Create an additional storage bucket for the `admin` resources
 - Disable the `gateway`
 - Enable the `enterpriseGateway`